Hesperian Health Guides

 8. MW Ch20 Page 382-4.png

 9. Put the tip of the swab or cytobrush about 1 centimeter into the opening of the cervix.
 Gently roll it in a full circle.
-This can be uncomfortable for the woman, but it is not dangerous.
+Some people find this uncomfortable.

 10. Wipe the swab onto the end of the slide that has not been used, next to the second sample.